AjanthaB/bilstrap-iocjs/README.md

 # **Bilstrap-iocjs**

-## Bilstrap is a IoC(Inversion of Controll) container for your typescript project.
+## Bilstrap-iocjs is a IoC(Inversion of Controll) container for your typescript project.

 ## Install